Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 5. OWWA Rebate Program

-If you are an OWWA Member who haven’t avail any of these membership benefits for more than 10 years already, you are entitled for an OWWA Rebate.
+If you are an OWWA Member who hasn’t availed any of these membership benefits for more than 10 years already, you are entitled to an OWWA Rebate.

 Take note that this is not a cashback or refund of all your contribution but a percentage of it only.